chronos123/2020-summer-time/python/dictionary.md

 ### Key

-#### the key must be an immutable type (str, tupple, list of str, int, float) and the key must be unique
+#### The key must be an immutable type (str, tupple, list of str, int, float) and the key must be unique

 ```py
 states = {'a': 1,